Milnor fibre boundary of a non-isolated surface singularity: Counting Jordan blocks of size 2

-\end{definition} Notice that ${\rm twist}(h;A)$, defined in this way, is independent of the choice of $q$.
+\end{definition} Notice that ${\rm twist}(h;A)$, defined in this way, is independent of the choice of $q$. \ix{twist|textbf}

-\begin{example}\labelpar{ex:twist} In the `classical' situation one considers an analytic family of curves (over a small disc), with central fiber a normal crossing divisor and generic fiber smooth.
-The generic fiber is cut by separating annuli, which sit in the neighbourhood of the normal crossing intersection point of the central fiber.
-Around such a point, in local equations $(u,v)\in(\bfc^2,0)$, the family is given by the fibers of $f(u,v)=u^av^b$ for two positive integers $a$ and $b$, and the union of annuli is the fiber $f^{-1}(\epsilon)$ intersected with a small ball with center at the origin (and $\epsilon$ is small with respect to the radius of this ball).
+\begin{example}\labelpar{ex:twist} In the `classical' situation one considers an analytic family of curves (over a small disc), where the central fiber is a normal crossing divisor and the generic fiber is smooth.
+The generic fiber is cut by separating annuli, which are situated in the neighbourhood of the normal crossing intersection point of the central fiber.
+Around such a point $p$, in convenient local coordinates $(u,v)\in(\bfc^2,p)$, the family is given by the fibers of $f(u,v)=u^av^b$ for two positive integers $a$ and $b$.
+Hence, the union of annuli is the fiber $f^{-1}(\epsilon)$ intersected with a small ball centered at $p$ (and $\epsilon$ is small with respect to the radius of this ball).
 It consists of $\mbox{gcd}(a,b)$ annuli.
-The (Milnor) monodromy action $h$ is induced by $[0,2\pi]\ni t\mapsto f^{-1}(\epsilon e^{i t})$.
+The Milnor monodromy action $h$ is induced by $[0,2\pi]\ni t\mapsto f^{-1}(\epsilon e^{i t})$.
 In order to make the computation, one must choose $h$ in such a way that its restriction on the boundary `near' the $x$--axis is finite of order $a$, and similarly, on the boundary components `near' the $y$--axis is finite of order $b$.
-Then, one can show (see e.g. \cite[page 164]{EN}) that the twist, for each connected component $A$, is \end{example} \begin{bekezdes} In fact, in most of the arguments, what is really important is not the value of the twist itself, but its {\it sign}.
-We say that we have {\it uniform twist}, if for all the annuli the signs of all the twists are the same. \end{bekezdes} \begin{example}\labelpar{ex:twistuj} In our present situation of (\ref{qp}), we are interested in the twist of the separating annulus associated with the edges $e\in\cale_\calw$.
-Depending on the fact that the edge is of type 1 or 2, we have to consider two different situations.
-For both cases we will consider the local equations from (\ref{summary}).
+Then, one can show (see e.g. \cite[page 164]{EN}) that the twist, for each connected component $A$, is \end{example} \ix{Eisenbud--Neumann book} \bekezdes In fact, in most of the forthcoming arguments, what is really important is not the {\it value} of the twist itself, but its {\it sign}. \begin{definition} In a geometric situation as in \ref{qp}, we say that we have a {\it uniform twist}, if for all the annuli the signs of all the twists are the same.\ix{twist!uniform|textbf} \end{definition} \begin{example}\labelpar{ex:twistuj} In our present situation of \ref{qp}, we are interested in the twist of the separating annuli associated with the edges $e\in\cale_\calw$.
+Depending on whether the edge is of type 1 or 2, we have to consider two different situations.
+For both cases we will consider the local equations from \ref{summary}.